 With respect to item 1, a majority of the votes cast is required for the election of directors in an uncontested election (which is the case for the election of directors at the Annual Meeting).
-A majority of the votes cast means that the number of votes cast "for" a nominee must exceed the number of votes cast "against" or "abstain" with respect to that nominee for such nominee to be elected.
+A majority of the votes cast means that the number of votes cast "for" a nominee must exceed the number of votes cast "against" with respect to that nominee for such nominee to be elected.
 Our Corporate Governance Guidelines contain details and procedures to be followed in the event one or more director nominees do not receive a majority of the votes cast at the Annual Meeting.
-An abstention on item 1 will have the effect of a vote against that item.
+An abstention on item 1 will have no effect on the voting results for item 1.